MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orch/manage/run-oa-command.md

 | SSH user   | SSH username   | String   |
 | Standard output | Standard output of command | String   |

+>[!NOTE]
-**Note** When testing a configured connection, you may get a popup window with the message **Microsoft System Center 2016 Orchestrator has stopped working** with the Application Name of **sshclient.exe**.
+>When testing a configured connection, you may get a popup window with the message **Microsoft System Center 2016 Orchestrator has stopped working** with the Application Name of **sshclient.exe**.
 You can choose the **Close the program** option to dismiss the window without affecting the result of the test.
 If the connection is good, you should see another message window reporting **Test connection succeeded.**.

 ## Other Activities